JueK3y/Instagram-automated-commenting/README.md

 ## Customization for your browser
 _Note: Only do this if you have experience with Selenium.
-<br>You can't break anything, but it might simply not work._
+You can't break anything, but it might simply not work._
 <br>It is possible to use the program with the following browsers:
 - Chrome _(version 87 & 88 already installed with)_
 - Edge _(x64 version 88 - 90 already installed)_